• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 SHP Summer Academics

 SHP Summer Session features a variety of courses and experiences designed to fit the unique opportunity for learning which summertime makes possible.
 Courses are offered as intensive learning experiences over a period of four to seven weeks.
-Pay close attention to course details to ensure your desired course meets your (or your students’) learning style and needs.
-Please note, some courses are for enrichment only and do not offer academic credit.
+Pay close attention to course details to ensure your desired course meets your (or your student’s) learning style and needs.
 All courses, regardless of length, will include the same amount of coursework, so the shorter the calendar length of a course, the more intensive it is.
-No classes will meet on the Juneteenth Holiday (Thursday, June 19) or Independence Day (Friday, July 4).
+No classes will meet on the Juneteenth Holiday (Friday, June 19) or on Friday of the 4th of July weekend (Friday, July 3).

 Students who typically thrive in Summer School are self-directed, motivated, technology proficient, and independent learners.
 Courses are hyper-focused and fast-paced, and because they are taken one-at-a-time, students can fully immerse themselves in the subject at hand.
 This allows for depth and deep engagement unique to this format.
 Students must be comfortable studying and participating in in-person and modalities.
 They must have regular access to a computer and the internet for the entire duration of the course.
 While summer learning has flexibility, these courses require regular participation, meeting submission deadlines, and attending face-to-face meetings as determined by the course instructor.
 Families should note course-specific meeting times/dates and reserve these times on their student’s calendar.
 Families should also ensure that their student has additional time in their days protected to complete the balance of their coursework, which can be quite substantial.